jheister/lmdb-internals/README.md

   - how does the max number of DBs affect things
   - how much slower is named DB vs. main DB
   - when do roots get read?
-- How are overflow pages implemented
-  - cost of modifying a huge object is huge?
 - how is free DB structured
 - how does number of readers / max readers affect things?
-- does fragmentation in a page get reclaimed other than through page splits/merges?

 ## Page types